Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

+Label bias can arise from practical compromises when choosing outcomes in problem formulation.
+For example, a school might aim to assess whether an ADS improves the ``academic success'' of post-secondary students.
+A hospital system might evaluate the ``quality of care'' offered to patients.
+Yet these concepts are \textit{latent constructs} that are not directly observable in data \citep{jacobs2021measurement}.
+Instead, organizations use readily available \textit{proxy outcomes}, denoted $\tilde{Y}$ in \Cref{fig:Diagram}.
+These are stand-in variables such as post-secondary graduation (for academic success) or hospital readmission (for quality of care).
+A \textbf{proxy-construct mismatch} arises when such proxy outcomes only imperfectly capture the underlying target construct \citep{obermeyer2019dissecting, mullainathan2021inequity, neil2024algorithmic}.

 \paragraph{Consideration of construct mismatch in proxy outcomes is essential in evaluating ADS' impact.} Proxy outcomes used to evaluate an ADS may imperfectly reflect broader policy goals.
 This measurement gap raises key evaluation challenges: How do we select the most relevant proxy outcomes to track?
 How do we characterize potential gaps between proxy outcomes and ideal targets?
 Should we attempt to collect additional data?
-The following discussion explores these challenges and suggests approaches to ensure evaluations measure progress toward intended policy goals.

 As illustrated by the following two examples, overlooking proxy-construct mismatch can yield misleading evaluations of RAIs:

 \begin{issue}[Proxy Outcomes in Healthcare, c.f. \Cref{ex:medical_cost}] A widely deployed healthcare enrollment algorithm was evaluated for racial bias using healthcare costs ($\tilde{Y}$) as a proxy for patients' health needs ($Y$).
 An initial evaluation performed via healthcare cost suggested the algorithm was well-calibrated across racial groups.
 However, healthcare costs proved to be a poor proxy for the target construct of healthcare needs: Black patients with similar health needs to white patients typically incurred lower costs due to structural barriers in access to healthcare.
 When researchers re-evaluated the algorithm using more direct measures of healthcare needs, they uncovered significant racial disparities in the algorithm's predictions \citep{obermeyer2019dissecting}.
 This example illustrates a specific form of proxy-construct mismatch called ``label bias.'' \end{issue}